aspiringguru/udacityIntroMachineLearning/README.md

-'loan_advances' : PICKERING MARK R, FREVERT MARK A, LAY KENNETH L (only three non-zero values in this column) 'from_messages' : KAMINSKI WINCENTY J 'from_this_person_to_poi' : BECK SALLY W, KEAN STEVEN J, ,LAVORATO JOHN J, DELAINEY DAVID W
+'loan_advances' : PICKERING MARK R, FREVERT MARK A, LAY KENNETH L (only three non-zero values in this column) 'from_messages' : KAMINSKI WINCENTY J 'from_this_person_to_poi' : BECK SALLY W, KEAN STEVEN J, ,LAVORATO JOHN J, DELAINEY DAVID W 'director_fees' : significent banding observed around 1M and at 0.4M.
+No obvious outliers.

 Several of these plots showed a very significent disparity between the shortlisted names and the rest.
-Current senior executive remuneration trends commonly result in teh remuneration packages including various forms of stock incentives.
+Current senior executive remuneration trends commonly result in remuneration packages including various forms of stock incentives.
 While these disparities are not indicative of the person being a POI in terms of the criminal issues, the recurrence of names known to be POI provides good reason to examine this data in more detail using statistical methods.
+Also of interest is the correlation between publically reported remuneration packages due to regulatory requirements and remuneration less visible to scrutiny via public financial reports.